hritikb27/Covact/README.md

-# Application Documentation: COVID Data Visualization and Contact Management
+# Covact Application Documentation: COVID Data Visualization and Contact Management

 This documentation provides an overview and usage instructions for the COVID Data Visualization and Contact Management application.
 The application allows users to visualize COVID-19 cases data using line graph and a Leaflet map, as well as manage contacts with basic information such as first name, last name, and status (active/inactive).
 The application utilizes technologies such as Redux for contact data management, React Query for data fetching, React Leaflet for map rendering, and Chart.js for chart visualization.